bazthedev/SolsScope/README.md

 - Minimum rarity for ping and send message
 - Compatibility with all kinds of monitor sizes
 - Matrix: Overdrive or Overture: History Detection
-- Merchant Detection and sending a screenshot with their stock
+- Merchant Detection and sending a screenshot with their stock (Merchant Teleporter is required)

 # TBA:
 - Auto Purchase from merchant (???) will start only for void coins.
 If you do not have Merchant Teleporter, then this will not work.